 High pass filter: This parameter allows you to select from a variety of high pass filters.
 You can select from 20Hz, 30Hz, 40Hz, 50Hz and 60Hz.
 You also have the ability to bypass the high pass filter with the 'OFF' option.
-The high pass filter can be used to reduce rumble on vinyl or can be effective in removing low frequency energy that is imperceptible but could cause significant band 1 gain reduction.
+The high pass filter can be used to reduce rumble on vinyl or can be effective in removing low frequency energy that could otherwise cause carrier shift (AFC LOOP) problems in older FM transmitters.
+We suggest you leave the high pass filter off unless you have a reason to turn it on.

-Phase Rotator: This parameter if enabled will help to reduce vocal distortion in aggressive presets by reducing asymmetry in the voice which would otherwise put more workload on the final peak limiting stages.
+Phase Rotator: This parameter if enabled will help to reduce vocal distortion in aggressive presets by reducing asymmetry in the voice which would otherwise put more workload on the clipping stages.
 We recommend enabling this option if you want competitive loudness; otherwise leave it off as the phase rotation process does colour the sound slightly, although this coloration is often used for artistic effect.